 The Medal was founded by the National Electronics Council in 1992 and named after The Earl Mountbatten of Burma, the first Chairman of the Council.
 The Mountbatten Medal celebrates individuals who have made an outstanding contribution, over a period of time, to the promotion of electronics or information technology and their application.
 Contributions can be within the spheres of science, technology, industry or commerce and in the dissemination of the understanding of electronics and information technology, whether to young people, or adults.

-Award winners are chosen by the IET Awards and Prizes Committee.
+Award winners are chosen by the IET Achievement Awards Panel.

 How can I nominate?

-- Click on the orange button above to make a nomination
+- Click on the purple button above to make a nomination

 - We welcome nominations for women and men from around the world

 - You don't need to be an IET member to make a nomination or be nominated

 - Your nominee does not need to be a member

 - Only one nomination is needed per candidate

 Your nominee will be assessed on the following: